Futures contract: Definition of a futures contract

-Futures vis-à-vis forwards
+Futures versus forwards

 A closely related contract is a forward contract.
 A forward is like a futures in that it specifies the exchange of goods for a specified price at a specified future date.
 However, a forward is not traded on an exchange and thus does not have the interim partial payments due to marking to market.

 While futures and forward contracts are both contracts to deliver an asset on a future date at a prearranged price, they are different in two main respects: